 The town, which was built of stone and wood, was neither spared of fire nor plague!
 At the end of the 17th century the plague killed a fifth of the inhabitants and at this time Maribor got one of the most beautiful cultural monuments in the town, Mary's or Plague column.

-Slovene Bishop Anton Martin Slomšek is not only the first Slovene saint but also man who endeavoured to bring about national awakening!
-With the transfer of the seat of the Lavantine diocese from St Andraž to Maribor in the year 1859 the Church of St John the Baptist became a cathedral.
+Slovene Bishop Anton Martin Slomšek is a man who endeavoured to bring about national awakening!
+With the transfer of the seat of the Lavantine diocese from St Andraž to Maribor, in the year 1859, the Church of St John the Baptist, in what today is called Slomšek square, became a cathedral.

 Construction of the Southern railways from Vienna to Trieste in 1846 brought fast industrial development to the town.
 Once a small town it began to quickly expand and with the expansion of the town traffic also increased.
 It became necessary to build new bridges and it was precisely these that trampled the medieval plan of the old part of the town, called Lent.
 The river Drava was an important traffic artery already in Roman times.
 Annually 700 small cargo boats called šajks - and 1200 rafts docked at the Lent river port.
 Beside timber they also transported wine, iron products and textiles all the way from Carinthia (Koroška) to Belgrade and on to the Black Sea.
 Once a rapid river today it whispers about its important role for the prosperity of the town.
 Just a few metres from the river is the Old Vine, the oldest grape vine in the world, which after 400 years still bears grapes and as queen of all grape vines is a potent reminder of the past.